 We again tried settling back in the UK, did several standard life things such as moving up the house ladder whilst also managing to create another amazing child but after all of our adventures all 3 of my children had ended up being schooled in the same primary school I attended!

-So now, finally after being pretty static for 6 years and before our eldest heads off to high school, my family and I are currently planning to head off, initially around Europe sometime in 2018 and Worldschool / Roadschool the kids whilst I try to pick up being a full time digital nomad again via my web development work and show the children what an AMAZING World we live in 🙂
+So after being pretty static for 6 years and before our eldest headed off to high school, my family and I headed off, initially around Europe in 2018 Worldschooling / Roadschooling the kids whilst I tried to pick up being a full time digital nomad again via my web development work and showing the children what an AMAZING World we live in 🙂